-not foresee any reluctance on the Governor's part to do so.
-13 Responding to a follow-up question, he said that historically in Georgia the Governor created State commissions by executive order.
+State commissions by executive order.
 Such commissions, created by proclamation, are advisory bodies.
 A human relations commission with full powers to investigate and resolve complaints must have a statutory mandate through State legislation, otherwise the commission would have no teeth, he said.

 Mr. Shinhoster, of the NAACP, reported that the NAACP southeast regional office, which he directs, sponsored a regional workshop on hate group activity in Greenville, South Carolina, on March 6, 1987.
-The meeting featured information compiled for the NAACP by the Center for Democratic Renewal.
-The material presented extensive detail on identifying characteristics and activities of hate groups in the region.
-It also contained information for school administrators on techniques for combatting hate group recruitment among students, and Federal statutes to remedy hate violence.
+The meeting, he said, featured information compiled for the NAACP by the Center for Democratic Renewal.
+He stated that the material presented extensive detail on identifying characteristics and activities of hate groups in the region.
+He said that this material also contained information for school administrators on techniques for combatting hate group recruitment among students, and Federal statutes to remedy hate violence.